willogy-team/insights--tensorflow/part3/README.md

     <em><b>Figure 28:</b> The Faster ScoreCam visualization of 3 input images.</em>
 </p>

 The fact that our current network has only 3 convolutional layers and the Stanford Dogs dataset is for fine-grained classification makes it hard for the network to learn to classify different categories.
-Fine-grained classification, unlike standard classification where there are strong differences between categories, requires a neural network to truly perceive the very detail parts of each category to do the classification.
+Fine-grained classification, unlike standard classification where there are strong differences between categories, requires a neural network to truly perceive the very detailed parts of each category to do the classification.

 ## Conclusion

 In this post, we have pointed out some types of visualizations.
-Although several visualization techniques cannot reach their best states because the model has not been good enough, we can still have a few insights on how visualization can help us to understand more about deep neural network.
+Although several visualization techniques cannot reach their best states because the model has not been good enough, we can still have a few insights on how visualization can help us to understand more about deep neural networks.

 ## References